 PAM: And when you think of that difference with team director and facilitator and giving that interest or whatever they’re curious about some space to grow, something to really consider, especially when you’re newer to unschooling, is not jumping in with more schoolish-looking solutions, because truly, learning to us, at first it looks like a teacher, even if it’s not in a school building.
 It’s like, well, they’re interested in the piano, so I should sign them up for lessons.
 Or look, they love dancing, so I should sign them up for lessons.
 Or a sport or stuff like that.

 So, it is really important to give them that space, as you said, not you in the other room all the time, but space to just see how it unfolds for them and what it is that they are uniquely interested in.
 We’ve talked before about how, if they’re interested in ballet, there’s so many different aspects.
 Don’t just sign them up for ballet classes immediately.

 Maybe it’s the music that they’re enjoying.
 Maybe it’s the costumes that they’re enjoying.
-Maybe it’s the exercise.
+Maybe it’s the exercise using supplements for testosterone.
 Maybe it’s the positions, poses.
 When you give it that space, you learn more about it.
 And then, like you said, you can better facilitate it, too.